pixel

 Scarcity?
 Why, a little self-responsibility goes a long way.

 Most times when we go back to Ontario, we hope for a family gathering.
-We’re glad to see our niece and her brother (otherwise know as our nephew) and their respective families.
+We’re glad to see our niece and her brother (otherwise known as our nephew) and their respective families.

 You know, they’ve turned out OK!